A city — and a region — ready for you to explore

 Life on the Lake

 Our residency program puts you near the shores of Lake Norman, a go-to-spot for watersports, boat rentals and relaxation.
 The area is well-known to NASCAR fans as the home of the Charlotte Motor Speedway.
-Other attractions range from the Carolina Raptor Center, one of the largest rehab centers for injured raptors and open to the public, to Latta Plantation Nature and Preserve, which has more than 1,000 acres of protected land and activities that include kayaking and Segway tours.
+Other attractions range from the Carolina Raptor Center, one of the largest rehab centers for injured raptors and open to the public, to the Historic Latta Plantation, which has more than 1,000 acres of protected land and activities that include kayaking and Segway tours.

 Our local schools

-Whether you're hunting down the best schools for your children or eager to further your own education, the area has a wealth of choices to meet your needs.
+Whether you're looking for the best schools for your children or eager to further your own education, the area has a wealth of choices to meet your needs.
 The Charlotte-Mecklenburg Schools district serves approximately 150,000 students throughout Mecklenburg County, including those in Cornelius, Davidson and Huntersville.

 Public schools near the Novant Health Family Medicine Residency Program include: